pure-css/pure-release/README.md

 * `*-min.css`: A minified file version of the files of the same name.

 * `pure.css`: A rollup of all `[module].css` files in the `build/` dir.
 This is a responsive roll-up of everything, non-minified.
+Note: does not contain responsive grids with @media queries.

 * `pure-min.css`: Minified version of `pure.css` that should be used in production.